 Either you are in the corporate world or at the head of your own boat, we all have heard of 'personal branding' and how putting our personality and energy out there can impact the evolution of your career.

-Your personal branding goes through many different 'channels': the way you stand, the way you speak, the way you share, etc. It can be in real life but nowadays it is a lot through digital way.
+Your personal branding goes through many different 'channels': the way you stand, the way you speak, the way you share, etc. It is happening in real life but nowadays it is a lot through digital way.

 In those channels, there is one that if very often completely disregarded, however it is the most visible thing and so crucial: your portraits.